jimm98y/SharpRTSPtoWebRTC/README.md

 - Re-stream H264/H265 RTSP from any source to the web browser
 - Stream aggregation - there is only a single session in between the gateway and the RTSP source, no matter how many users are watching the stream
 - Transcode AAC audio to Opus with a small latency in audio
-- Supports the experimental H265 WebRTC feature in Safari

 ![Preview](demo.gif)